metalisai/AnimLib/README.md

 ## What's missing

 The UI doesn't look good, there are unfixed bugs and I wouldn't expect the application to work you of the box.
 There are some things I haven't quite figured out yet.
 Sound support is very primitive and can get out of sync for complex animations that struggle to run real-time.
+I'd also add more elegant helper framework so that the code would be less verbose.
 Lots of work to do.